On this page:

-We acknowledge, and are grateful for, the support of the Canada Council for the Arts, Creating Accessible Neighbourhoods, MediaNet, and the Victoria Disability Resource Centre.
+We acknowledge the support of the Canada Council for the Arts, MediaNet, Creating Accessible Neighbourhoods, Kickstart Disability Arts & Culture, Island Deaf and Hard of Hearing Centre, and the Victoria Disability Resource Centre.
 This project is made possible, in part, with the collaboration and support of Made in BC-Dance on Tour.

 Thanks to this generous support, the event is free!
 (If you would like to donate, donations will go to forum costs and other events organized by the InterdepenDance Collective.)